 4. A Thought on the Holy Trinity, Part I by Brandon Watson at Siris.
 Brandon challenges us to do a little theology in his post on the doctrine of the Trinity.
 Arguing against the negative theology that has been thrown against this doctrine, Brandon defends this fundamental Christian belief from the charge of inconsistency that has been brought against it.
 Deep stuff, but handled in a way anyone should be able to follow.
 You go, guy.

-5. God and Science by Donald Crankshaw at Back of the Envelope.
+5. God and Science Majors by Donald Crankshaw at Back of the Envelope.
 There is a lot of debate going on these days about science and theism.
 In this post Donald considers the tendency of the scientific establishment to embrace atheism as a respectable position while marginalizing theism.
 Personal plug alert: After reading Donald’s thoughtful post, consider looking at my take on this subject.